Pere Pons: Alavés

 On 4 July 2019, after suffering relegation, Pons signed a three-year deal with Deportivo Alavés still in the top tier.
 He totalled 82 games during his spell at the Mendizorrotza Stadium, scoring his first goal on 17 December 2019 in a 3–1 defeat at amateurs Real Jaén in the domestic cup.

 AEK Larnaca

 On 31 August 2022, Pons moved to Cypriot First Division side AEK Larnaca FC on a two-year contract.
 In August 2024, the 31-year-old signed a two-year extension with the club.

+Later career

+On 13 July 2026, the free agent Pons agreed to a one-year deal at Sabadell in his country's second division.

 International career

 On 28 December 2016, Pons made his debut for the Catalonia national team, coming on as a half-time substitute for Sergi Roberto in a 3–3 draw against Tunisia (4–2 penalty loss).